sages-health/sages/README.md

 ---

+### Production Deployment

+#### Docker (Preferred)

+Run the `init_db.sh` script to initialize the database.
+The script will output the admin password to the `init.log` file.

+Run `docker compose -f docker-compose.yml up` to build and deploy the containers.
+The certificates to be used with the deployment need to be copied to the `nginx/certs` folder under `cert.crt` and `cert.key`.

+If you have a custom `configurations.json` for file ETL, put it in the `backend` folder and overwrite any existing version of the file.

+#### PyInstaller

+Run the build_linux.sh script in the `backend` folder.
+This is primarily meant for running behind a reverse proxy.

+---

 ### Running on Different Environments
 * The dockerization of the application services allows for flexible runtime.
 * In general only a few changes need to be made to ensure a functioning system: